DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

 **Demonstration of completed tasks:**

 This is the raw output of the client console.
-This will be the same for the local blockchain and the client-server implementation.
+This will be the same for the local blockchain and the client-side implementation in the second task.
 Note that the chain automatically generates the first block with a difficulty of two, as shown below:

 >/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home/bin/java -javaagent:/Applications/IntelliJ IDEA.app/Contents/lib/idea_rt.jar=63018:/Applications/IntelliJ IDEA.app/Contents/bin -Dfile.encoding=UTF-8 -classpath /Users/danmolenhouse/Project3Task0/out/production/Project3Task0:/Users/danmolenhouse/Project3Task0/gson-2.8.2.jar BlockChain
 >0.
 View basic blockchain status.